 In a gracious display of camaraderie, Lauren Bacall and Betty Grable decided not to fight with Marilyn Monroe.
 "Grable and I decided we'd try to make it easier for her," said Bacall, "make her feel she could trust us.
 I think she finally did."

 In one scene, the three women are talking to each other about who they would like to marry.
 Pola (Marilyn Monroe) says she would like to marry "Mr. Cadillac" and Schatze (Lauren Bacall) replies, "No such person, I checked."
-However there was a Mr. Cadillac.
-He was the French Governor of Canada and founded the city of Detroit.
-In 1710, he was named the Governor of Louisiana.
-The Cadillac was named after him and his surname lives on in the form of his descendants.
+However, there WAS a Mr. Cadillac.
+He was the French governor of Canada and founded the city of Detroit.
+In 1710 he was named the Governor of Louisiana.
+The Cadillac automobile was named after him and his surname lives on in the form of his descendants.

-As the film was close to wrapping up production, everyone was confident that the filming had gone well and that they had made a delightful film.
-"We'll be through with the picture early next week and what I've seen of it looks pretty good in this new CinemaScope, wrote Nunnally Johnson in a letter to a friend.
+As the film was close to wrapping up production, everyone was confident that it had gone well and that they had made a delightful movie.
+"We'll be through with the picture early next week and what I've seen of it looks pretty good in this new CinemaScope", wrote Nunnally Johnson in a letter to a friend.
 "It's a larkish story, the girls look very beautiful, and its purpose is to see if something indoors and with just two or three people can look good on the new wide screen."

 During the exterior shots at the beginning of the movie, the camera pans up to a street sign that reads "Sutton Place" outside the building where the girls rent their apartment.
 Marilyn Monroe actually lived at 2 Sutton Place on the Upper East Side.
 She shared a penthouse apartment there with her husband, playwright Arthur Miller.
 Their apartment was recently listed for sale in June of 2016 with an asking price of $6.75 million.